ssorbetto/RITnet/README.md

 # RITnet

+RITnet is the winnning model of the OpenEDS Semantic Segmentation Challenge.
 If you use this code, please cite:
 ```
 @misc{chaudhary2019ritnet,
     title={RITnet: Real-time Semantic Segmentation of the Eye for Gaze Tracking},